NightsHigh/dotfiles/README.md

 ### Step 2: Configure Hyprland Environment

 1. Navigate to `~/dotfiles/home/.config/hypr/conf/environment.conf`.
-2. Add Nvidia environment settings if you have an Nvidia graphics card, or skip this step if you do not.
+2. By default, this file is set up for Nvidia.
+If you're not using an Nvidia card, follow the comments in the file to disable Nvidia-specific settings.

 ### Step 3: Run installation script
-1. Locate dotfiles with `cd ~/dotfiles`
+1. Change to the `dotfiles` directory: `cd ~/dotfiles`
-2. Give execution permission `chmod +x run_setup.sh`
+2. Give execution permission to the setup script `chmod +x run_setup.sh`
-3. Execute script `run_setup.sh
+3. Execute the installation script `run_setup.sh
    `
 ### Step 3: Configure display

-1. Open `Display Settings` with the app launcher.
+1. Open `Display Settings` using app launcher shortcut(MOD(Windows key...) + SPACE.
 2. Ensure the scale is set to 1.
 3. Set the screen size to maximum.

 ### Step 4: Set Background

-1. Press the gallery icon in the bar at the right corner to set the background.
+1. To set the background, click the gallery icon in the bar at the top-right corner.
+2. To add more wallpapers, navigate to `~/dotfiles/links/Wallpapers` and place your desired images there.

 ### Step 5: Add hyprpm plugin - if hyprland plugin system fail

-Should be automatic else:
+This should be automatic, but if it doesn't work, follow these steps:

     1. `hyprpm add https://github.com/hyprwm/hyprland-plugins`
     2. `hyprpm enable hyprexpo`
     3. `hyprpm enable hyprbars`
 ## Dependencies

-- **Waybar**: Bar UI
+- **Waybar**: Status bar for Hyprland
 - **GTK**: Graphical toolkit
-- **Sddm-git**: Display manager
+- **Sddm-git**: Login display manager
 - **Kitty**: Terminal emulator
 - **Hyprland-git**: Desktop environment
 - **Hyprsunset**: Bluefilter + Brightness